How does it work?

 retouch distractive elements caused by the difference between the view of the camera and our perception - shadows that make us look less fresh or older, things that we don’t notice when we see each other face to face, but photos sometimes highlight them unpleasantly.

-Sometimes, I need to compose two or more photos together to get a great result.
+Sometimes, I need to compose two or more photos together to get a great result (especially for group photos) or use other techniques to fix any issues with clothes etc.

 When do we meet?

-To get the beautiful golden light that makes you look so great we organise the photo shoots in the evening, just before sunset.
-That can be quite late for our dear small children, therefore please try to make them nap through the day and make sure that they are not hungry so that they are fresh and happy for the photoshoot.
+For outdoor photoshoots, to get the beautiful golden light that makes you look so great we organise the photo shoots in the evening, just before sunset.
+That can be quite late for small children, therefore please try to make them nap through the day and make sure that they are not hungry so that they are fresh and happy for the photoshoot.

 For the same reason, don’t come late!
 The sun gives us beautiful light for about an hour - if we miss it, we can’t do anything about it.